 Student life can be expensive but there are lots of things you can do for free in Dublin such as visit the National Museum of Ireland or the Natural History Museum along with spending time in the city’s many parks and gardens.
 The Students’ Union in the college also run many free events during term time focusing on different themes such as culture and mental health, you can visit the NCISU Instagram page for further details and announcements.

 3. Research financial support for students

-Full and part-time students who are experiencing financial difficulties may be eligible to apply to the Student Assistance Fund (SAF) which is co-funded by the Government of Ireland and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.
+Full and part-time students who are experiencing financial difficulties may be eligible to apply to the Student Assistance Fund (SAF).
+The Student Assistance Fund is managed by the Higher Education Authority on behalf of the Department of Further and Higher Education, Research, Innovation and Science.
 Also, if you're a full-time undergraduate student at NCI or you will be joining us this September, make sure you're aware of the Higher Education Grants you may be eligible for with SUSI.

 4. Explore NCI’s scholarships and discount offers

 NCI offers a range of scholarships for exceptional students, whether you’re a current NCI student, starting an undergraduate course or joining us from another college to study at postgraduate level.

 Here are some of the scholarships available to study at NCI: